rohan843/cybersecurity-notes/README.md

 ## Logs

 A log is a record of events that occur within an organization's systems and networks.
+Three common sources of logs are:

+1. Firewall logs
+2. Network logs
+3. Server logs